 Feng Xie is currently a postdoctoral scholar at Stanford University School of Medicine, and he recently graduated with a joint Ph.D. degree from Duke University and the National University of Singapore.
 He previously obtained his bachelor’s degree from Tsinghua University, Beijing, China, in 2017.
-During his Ph.D. study, he utilized interpretable machine learning tools in acute and emergency care settings and published six first-author research papers in high-impact journals.
+During his Ph.D. study, he utilized interpretable machine-learning tools in acute and emergency care settings and published eight first-author research papers in high-impact journals with total impact factors of over 60.
 Specifically, he developed a novel informatics framework called AutoScore, which automatically generates interpretable clinical scores from electronic health records.
-This open-source software package has been used by local and international researchers, downloaded about 400 times per month from the CRAN platform, and the first paper published in 2020 has garnered around 40 citations.
+This open-source software package has been used by local and international researchers, downloaded more than 10,000 times from the CRAN platform, and the first paper published in 2020 has garnered over 60 official citations.
 His research interests include machine learning, clinical informatics and decision-making, predictive models, electronic health records, and risk stratification in acute care settings.

 Doctor of Philosophy, National University Of Singapore (2022)